Harley Mind Care

 4According to the NICE guidelines, the treatment response for all ADHD drugs

-should be reviewed every 6 months at £590 per 30-minute session.
+should be reviewed annually at £590 per 30-minute session.

 (This review includes a comprehensive assessment of clinical needs, benefits,